mczhuge/NLSOM/README.md

 #### 1. Concepts:

-- We introduce the concepts NLSOM, which contains society, community and agent—all communicating through the same universal symbolic language—are easily added in a modular fashion
+- We introduce the concepts NLSOM, which contains society, community and agent—all communicating through the same universal symbolic language—are easily added in a modular fashion.
 - Agents will collaborate to solve the task, we called it Mindstorm.
 - [Jürgen](https://scholar.google.com/citations?user=gLnCTgIAAAAJ&hl=en&oi=ao) also proposed the Economy of minds (EOM, sec 3 in paper), but we have yet to implement it.
 - <details>